XanderXu/HandVector/README_CN.md

 ### Match hand gesture

-`HandVector` allows you to track your hands, and calculate the similarity between your current hand to another recorded hand gesture:
+`HandVector` allows you to track your hands, and calculate the similarity of current gesture to another recorded hand gesture:

 ```swift
 import HandVector